ozhadykov/cara/README.md

 4. Working with "non assigned"

    - after a new plan is created, create a list with children and assitents who don't have a pair
-   - add to pool new requests from children and new apllications from assistents
+   - add to pool new requests from children and new apllications from assistants
    - use model to find "new possible" pairs

 5. Working with edge cases